 * Clarifications: This feature was updated on February 11, 2020 in two places, to provide additional information relevant to readers.

 1. New Matilda reported that in 1997, Ms Arndt wrote an article minimising the actions of a Canberra doctor who sexually assaulted numerous patients, including a 12-year-old child.
-Ms Arndt argued that the doctor should not be charged because in another context, molesting a person would be a “loving and pleasurable act”.
-The relevant text linked to Ms Arndt’s article in full, which disclosed Ms Arndt was one of the doctor’s patients, and also one of his victims.
-This has been updated in the story.
+Ms Arndt has requested that the New Matilda article be amended to include that she was also a patient of the doctor in question, and claims to have been victimised by him.
+This has now been added to the story.

 80 outlets/mastheads/programs which have falsely depicted Ms Arndt… and New Matilda is one of them